DC Living Costs 2026: Monthly Budget Guide

 Low-Cost Meal Planning

-You’ll reduce impulse buys with shopping lists, lower per-meal cost through batch cooking, and use student discounts where available.
-Track spending weekly to see savings.
+You’ll reduce impulse buys with shopping lists and lower your per-meal cost through batch cooking.
+Track your grocery spending each week so you can see what works.

-1. Buy seasonal staples and sale items, then freeze portions to reduce grocery costs and speed meal prep.
+• Buy seasonal staples and sale items, then freeze extra portions.

 Frequently Asked Questions